Celtic Princess Tara Figurine

 Celtic Princess Tara

-How this ceramic sculpture came into being:-
+How this Tara figurine sculpture came into being:-

 Some years before I became a professional ceramic sculptor (for the UK bone china figurine industry) I had an infatuation for the beautiful and mysterious look of the ladies depicted in the Pre-Raphaelite Brotherhood paintings.